-Neck of any stringed instrument projects the main body and extends the strings from the body of the instrument to the headstock.
+The neck of any stringed instrument projects the main body and extends the strings from the body of the instrument to the headstock.
 Headstock usually consists of geared pegs to tune the strings.
-Acoustic guitar neck forms the base for the fingerboard, which is a strip of dark hardwood, on which frets are seated.
-Inside the neck, we have a steel rod, known as the truss rod.
+An acoustic guitar neck forms the base for the fingerboard, which is a strip of dark hardwood, on which frets are seated.
+We have a steel rod inside the neck, known as the truss rod.

 Major functions – Acoustic Guitar Neck

 The major functions served by acoustic guitar necks are:

 - Withstanding string Tension: The neck supports the strings and withstands considerable bending stress, particularly with heavy gauge steel strings.
 Hence, strong hardwood is required to hold everything together.